 (photo by Smoker X)

-I had heard of the Los Libertadores cigars, but had never actually seen one until recently.
-They are exceedingly difficult to find despite the fact they they were produced in fairly large numbers and a variety of vitolas, in fact, about 750,000 cigars were produced under the Los Libertadores name, and I feel lucky to have smoked what I did.
-I have never actually seen a review of one of these in all the years I have been smoking.
+I had heard of the Los Libertadores cigars, but had never seen one until recently.
+They are exceedingly difficult to find despite the fact they were produced in fairly large numbers and a variety of vitolas, in fact, about 750,000 cigars were produced under the Los Libertadores name, and I feel lucky to have smoked what I did.
+I have never seen a review of one of these in all the years I have been smoking.
 The cigars for this review and the photos of the box were traded to me by an unnamed source who we will call Smoker X in my little tribute to Speed Racer.

 Los Libertadores Robusto 3.png